DataShades/ckanext-files/README.md

-If you make a typo in the adapter's name, any CKAN CLI command will produce an error message with the list of available drivers:
+If you make a typo in the adapter's name, any CKAN CLI command will produce an error message with the list of available adapters:

 ```sh
 Invalid configuration values provided: